osgeo-oceania/foss4g-2025/src/documents/sponsorship.md

 **Exclusive - one only**

-Get your logo on every participant’s neck.
-This opportunity gets you everything in the platinum package, in addition to your logo being printed in high quality on every lanyard.
+<s>Get your logo on every participant’s neck.
+This opportunity gets you everything in the platinum package, in addition to your logo being printed in high quality on every lanyard.</s>&nbsp;<b>This is now sold!</b>

 ### Premium coffee sponsor